-2. Acquire registration with the System for Award Management (SAM).
-SAM is the repository for certain standard information about federal financial assistance applicants, recipients, and subrecipients.
 All applicants for OJP awards (other than individuals) must maintain current registrations in the SAM database.
+Applicants will need the authorizing official of the organization and an EIN.
 An applicant must be registered in SAM to successfully register in Grants.gov.
 Each applicant must update or renew its SAM registration at least annually to maintain an active status.
-SAM registration and renewal can take as long as 10 business days to complete.
+SAM registration and renewal can take as long as 10 business days to complete (2 more weeks to acquire an EIN).